-H.323 Global Network Config Guide
+H.323 Global Network Configuration Guide

 Introduction

-Note that this guide is updated from time to time in order to reflect changes in the HGN and to consider special configuration settings for certain equipment or topologies.
+Note that this guide is updated from time to time to reflect changes in the HGN and to consider special configuration settings for certain equipment or topologies.
 However, it is the objective of the H.323 Global Network Project to ensure that any such changes will not result in breaking interoperability with devices that are already deployed and conforming to the HGN requirements.

 Interconnection Requirements

 To connect to the HGN, you may use a wide variety of H.323 hardware or software products.
 However, the point of interconnection must adhere to very specific requirements.
-If your H.323 products do not support these requirements, then you may need to utilize a Gatekeeper, such as the freely-available GnuGk, to provide the necessary signaling support.
+If your H.323 products do not support these requirements, then you may need to utilize a Gatekeeper, such as the freely available GnuGk, to provide the necessary signaling support.
 Or interconnect your equipment with a service provider who can provide the proper support you need.

 All devices or networks interconnecting with the H.323 Global Network must support: